 At the Belgium capital Brussles, it's Winter Wonders Market that gets you into the Christmas spirit.
 Along the 2.5 kilometres (approx. 1.5 miles) Winter Wonder trail, almost 270 booths boast a mix of tradition and innovation.
 The little wooden huts offer culinary specialities, crafts, and Christmas presents, while the giant ferris wheel and the large ice rink are popular among families.
 Light shows on St. Catherine Church's front and Grand Place as well as music performances complete the diverse offer.
-The market is open until January 6th.

 Aachen Christmas Market

 A family atmosphere and historical backdrop wait for you at Aachen Christmas Market.
 Framed by the cathedral and the historic City Hall, Katschhof is the heart of this market.
 Enjoy mulled wine, and treats such as the typical Aachener Printen (local kind of gingerbread).
 Festive concerts, puppet plays, and booths with crafts get around 1.5 million visitors into the Christmas spirit every year.

 The Christkindelsmärik in Strasbourg is one of the oldest Christmas markets in Europe.
 It is known mainly for its abundance of ornaments and crafts.
 The market stretches all the way through the old town and its lanes.
 The centre is the large Christmas tree at Place Kléber, where all routes merge together.

 Prague Christmas Market